-Table 9: Post-selection CIs for the instrument selection exercise from Table 8.
+Table 8: Post-selection CIs for the instrument selection exercise from Table 7.

-Given the simplicity of the second-stage regression and the relatively small sample size, one might reasonably wonder whether this empirical example represents a realistic proof of concept for FMSC instrument selection and post-selection inference.
-The answer is yes: this example was selected precisely because it is as simple as possible in those respects that matter least for the FMSC and confidence interval calculations yet fully realistic in those respects that matter most.
-The computational complexity of the procedures described above is determined almost entirely by the dimension, q, of τ , in this case the number of suspect instruments in the full instrument set.
-This is because the 2-Step confidence interval procedure requires us to carry out two qdimensional constrained optimization problems with a stochastic objective function: one for the lower confidence limit and another for the upper confidence limit.
-Next most important is J, the number of simulation draws used, as this quantity determines the computational cost of a single evaluation of the objective function.
-In contrast, the number of instrument sets under consideration is considerably less important because we can pre-compute all associated quantities: they do not vary with τ^ .
-Least important of all are the number of first-stage regressors and the sample size.
-For all practical purposes these are irrelevant.
-To put this another way, carrying out FMSC or positive-part FMSC selection is trivial; constructing valid confidence intervals, however, is challenging.
-With seven suspect instruments, 10000 simulation draws, and eight instrument sets under consideration, this example presents the kind of computational challenge that one would reasonably expect to encounter in practice.
-Using a more complicated second-stage, more observations, or even double as many instrument sets would make practically no difference.
-In spite of the difficulties involved, problems of this magnitude are well within the ability of a standard desktop computer using off-the-shelf optimization routines.
-Running on a single core, it took just under eleven minutes to generate all of the empirical results in this paper.
-Note that this involves constructing four 2-Step confidence intervals.
-For more computational details, including a description of the packages used, see Appendix A.
+Although this example uses a simple model and a relatively small number of observations, it nevertheless provides a realistic proof of concept for FMSC instrument selection and post-selection inference because the computational complexity of the procedures described above is determined almost entirely by the dimension, q, of $\tau$ .
+This is because the 2-Step confidence interval procedure requires us to carry out two q-dimensional constrained optimization problems with a stochastic objective function: one for each confidence limit.
+Fixing q, the number of instrument sets under consideration is far less important because we can pre-compute any quantities that do not depend on $\tau^$ .
+With q = 7, this example presents the kind of computational challenge that one would reasonably expect to encounter in practice yet is well within the ability of a standard desktop computer using off-the-shelf optimization routines.
+Running on a single core it took just over ten minutes to generate all of the results for the empirical example in this paper.
+For more computational details, including a description of the packages used, see Appendix B.

-6 Conclusion
+7 Conclusion

 This paper has introduced the FMSC, a proposal to choose moment conditions using AMSE.
 The criterion performs well in simulations, and the framework used to derive it allows us to construct valid confidence intervals for post-selection and moment-average estimators.
-Although computationally intensive, this procedure remains feasible for problems of a realistic scale without the need for specialized computing resources, as demonstrated in the empirical example above.
+Although simulation-based, this procedure remains feasible for problems of a realistic scale without the need for specialized computing resources, as demonstrated in the empirical example above.
 Moment selection is not a panacea, but the FMSC and related confidence interval procedures can yield sizeable benefits in empirically relevant settings, making them a valuable complement to existing methods.
 While the discussion here concentrates on two cross-section examples, the FMSC could prove useful in any context in which moment conditions arise from more than one source.
 In a panel model, for example, the assumption of contemporaneously exogenous instruments may be plausible while that of predetermined instruments is more dubious.
-Using the FMSC, we could assess whether the extra information contained in the lagged instruments outweighs their potential invalidity.
+Using the FMSC, we could assess whether the extra information contained in the lagged instruments outweights their potential invalidity.
 Work in progress explores this idea in both static and dynamic panel settings by extending the FMSC to allow for simultaneous moment and model selection.
 Other potentially fruitful extensions include the consideration of risk functions other than MSE, and an explicit treatment of weak identification and many moment conditions.